-Figure 2 shows ENERGY STAR market data for qualifying fans being sold in the U.S. and Canada [3].
-The information regarding motor and blade type was obtained from product catalogs and phone calls with representatives from ceiling fan manufacturers producing fans with the highest efficacies.
-These companies include Monte Carlo, Fanimation, Regency, and Emerson [32].
-The data in the figures are comparable to the performance of the most efficient fans being introduced in U.S. and Canadian markets.
-For instance, the Emerson Midway Eco fan is advertised as having a 75% reduction in energy consumption due to the Emerson EcoMotor [TM] [9].
+Figure 1 shows ENERGY STAR market data for qualifying fans being sold in the USA and Canada (ENERGY STAR 2012a and 2012b).
+The information regarding motor and blade type was obtained from product catalogs and from ceiling fan manufacturers producing fans with the highest efficacy, including Monte Carlo, Fanimation, Regency, and Emerson.
+The data in the figures are comparable to the performance of the most efficient fans being introduced in US and Canadian markets.
+For instance, the Emerson Midway